 Designate a part of your garage for the washer, dryer, and laundry storage.
 Pinterest photo.

-If you want to really "wow" home buyers, paint your garage floor!
+If you want to really "wow" home buyers, paint the garage floor!
 There are many different products for painting garage floors, but a couple that really work well are epoxy floor paints from rustolem.com or armorcladepoxy.com.
 These flooring products come in a variety of colors and textures, but there is a downside.
 They aren't cheap.
 For more information on how to prepare and paint your garage floor, go to; familyhandyman.com.

-Find these garage storage systems at thecontainerstore.com
+Find these color-coordinated garage storage systems at thecontainerstore.com

 Hang a pegboard on the wall over a workbench, if you have one.
-Stage with tools or hang sports or gardening equipment.
-Home buyers will appreciate this organizing device.

-Overhead racks and wall garage storage systems will keep the floors clear
+Overhead racks and wall garage storage systems will keep the floors clear.

 Install vertical storage shelves and store items in matching (or coordinating) bins and totes.
 Label the bins for easy access.